 Commonly Found In: Lipstick

-For an ingredient that has a long history of negatively affecting health, lead may not be the first thing you think of when it comes to lipstick.
-Yet the Campaign for Safe Cosmetics found that 61% of lipsticks contain some level of lead.
-The FDA explored this claim and came up with a list of lead content in 400 lipsticks, many of which come from L’Oreal USA.
+The Campaign for Safe Cosmetics found that 61% of lipsticks contain some level of lead.
+The FDA explored this claim.
+The agency found lead content in 400 lipsticks.
+Many of these lipsticks were from L’Oreal USA.

 6. Diethanolamine (DEA)

 Diethanolamine (DEA) is often used as an emulsifier or foaming agent in toiletry products.
 It creates the sudsy quality in some products.
 The European Commission banned DEA in cosmetics.
 It is still allowed in the United States.